CogComp/open-eval/core/README.md

  - Add *the same* evaluator name to the database

 ## How to add your own datasets
  - First, add the name of dataset and its corresponding task into the database using the [method] (https://github.com/dshine2/open-eval-1/blob/master/core/app/controllers/readers/Reader.java) `Reader.insertIntoDatasets(String corpusName, String task)`.
 If the dataset is associated with multiple tasks, then call the above function for each of those tasks.
  - Any dataset can be added as long as it can be transformed into a series of Text Annotations, so use a reader to output a `List<TextAnnotation>`.
-  - Then, insert the Text Annotations into the database using [method](https://github.com/IllinoisCogComp/illinois-cogcomp-nlp/blob/master/core-utilities/src/main/java/edu/illinois/cs/cogcomp/core/utilities/SerializationHelper.java)`Reader.storeTextAnnotations(String corpusName, List<TextAnnotation> textAnnotations)`.
+ - Then, insert the Text Annotations into the database using [method](https://github.com/IllinoisCogComp/illinois-cogcomp-nlp/blob/master/core-utilities/src/main/java/edu/illinois/cs/cogcomp/core/utilities/SerializationHelper.java)`Reader.storeTextAnnotations(String corpusName, List<TextAnnotation> textAnnotations)` with the same corpusName you used in step 1.